Structural analysis: Methods using numerical approximation

 It is common practice to use approximate solutions of differential equations as the basis for structural analysis.
 This is usually done using numerical approximation techniques.
-The most commonly used numerical approximation in structural analysis is the Finite Element Method.
+The most commonly used numerical approximation in structural analysis is the finite element method (FEM).

 The finite element method approximates a structure as an assembly of elements or components with various forms of connection between them and each element of which has an associated stiffness.
 Thus, a continuous system such as a plate or shell is modeled as a discrete system with a finite number of elements interconnected at finite number of nodes and the overall stiffness is the result of the addition of the stiffness of the various elements.
 The behaviour of individual elements is characterized by the element's stiffness (or flexibility) relation.
 The assemblage of the various stiffness's into a master stiffness matrix that represents the entire structure leads to the system's stiffness or flexibility relation.
 To establish the stiffness (or flexibility) of a particular element, we can use the mechanics of materials approach for simple one-dimensional bar elements, and the elasticity approach for more complex two- and three-dimensional elements.
 The analytical and computational development are best effected throughout by means of matrix algebra, solving partial differential equations.

 Early applications of matrix methods were applied to articulated frameworks with truss, beam and column elements; later and more advanced matrix methods, referred to as "finite element analysis", model an entire structure with one-, two-, and three-dimensional elements and can be used for articulated systems together with continuous systems such as a pressure vessel, plates, shells, and three-dimensional solids.
 Commercial computer software for structural analysis typically uses matrix finite-element analysis, which can be further classified into two main approaches: the displacement or stiffness method and the force or flexibility method.
 The stiffness method is the most popular by far thanks to its ease of implementation as well as of formulation for advanced applications.
 The finite-element technology is now sophisticated enough to handle just about any system as long as sufficient computing power is available.
 Its applicability includes, but is not limited to, linear and non-linear analysis, solid and fluid interactions, materials that are isotropic, orthotropic, or anisotropic, and external effects that are static, dynamic, and environmental factors.
 This, however, does not imply that the computed solution will automatically be reliable because much depends on the model and the reliability of the data input.